Shop Linerworld.com

 • Keep your cover tight, as noted above, to prevent more dirt and debris from getting into your pool.

-While this isn’t really a “pool issue” and more human error, it’s important to note here.
-Closing your pool properly is key to preventing major issues during the off-season and ensuring a quick and efficient pool open come spring.
-Unfortunately, many pool owners try and rush through the process or don’t follow through, leading to damage to their pool liner, pump and filter system, and increased algae and bacteria growth.
+Unfortunately, many pool owners try and rush through pool closing or don’t follow through, leading to damage to their pool liner, pump and filter system, and increased algae and bacteria growth.
 By closing your above ground pool properly, you can avoid a lot of the issues noted above.

 What to do: